All Episodes

 He's, I think, strategically thinking ahead to a potential Supreme Court nomination.

+Well, it's a comparatively unimportant job at the U.N.
 Boy, we're stopping the presses here to keep this guy away from the U.N.
-But so now now with the gauntlet's been thrown down here.

-The foreheads just said if you go ahead and recess this guy, then you can forget about your Supreme Court nominee.
+The foreheads just said, if you go ahead and recess this guy, then you can forget about your Supreme Court nominee.

-We're not gonna take that.
+We're not going to take that.

 I I don't know why anybody is sitting around and taking any of this from the Democrats.

-They are the minority and they're losing elections, and by that measure alone, in the way our country is structured, they don't get to rule the place.
+They are the minority and they're losing elections and by that measure alone, in the way our country is structured, they don't get to rule the place.

-I can just hear it now.
+I can just hear it now, Bush Recess appoints, his recess appoints.

-Well, what happened here?
+Well, that's what happened here.

-You just heard the audio, snurdly.
+You just heard the audio Snurdly.

-He goes to the U.N. without a mandate?
+He goes to the U.N.
+Without a mandate.

 You know that's what we'd hear.